cbetta/cbetta.github.com/source/blog/2017-12-04-work-betta-is-joining-hoopy.html.markdown

 As a result, over the past year, I've been working very closely with [Matthew Revell](https://twitter.com/matthewrevell?lang=en) at [Hoopy](https://hoopy.io), working for [clients](https://hoopy.io) together, delivering [training](https://london-2017.devrel.net/#training) together, and just generally using each other to bounce ideas and opinions off.
 Matthew has over 15 years of experience in developer relations, and together we've been pushing the boundaries of what we are able to deliver to our clients.

-Today, we’re excited to announce that I, and Work Betta, will be fully joining forces with Hoopy.
+Today, we’re excited to announce that I, and Work Betta, will be partnering with Hoopy.
 Together, we’ll provide a full end-to-end developer experience, developer relations and developer marketing consultancy to our existing and new clients.

 [![A new consultancy](/images/blog/2017/joining-hoopy/tagline.jpg){:.ui.image.fluid.bordered}](https://hoopy.io)